Physical Therapy in Santa Fe

 Patients become more aware of their habitual neuromuscular patterns and rigidities and expand options for new ways of moving.
 By increasing sensitivity, the Feldenkrais Method assists you to live your life more fully, efficiently and comfortably.

-Dry Needling is a general term for a therapeutic treatment procedure that involves multiple advances of a filament needle into the muscle in the area of the body which produces pain and typically contains a trigger point.
+Dry Needling is a therapeutic treatment procedure that involves multiple advances of a filament needle into the muscle in the area of the body which produces pain and typically contains a trigger point.

-There is no injectable solution and typically the needle that is used is very thin.
-Most patients do not even feel it penetrate their skin.
-Once it advances into the muscle, the discomfort can vary from patient to patient.
-As a general rule, very little discomfort is felt in a healthy muscle.
-But if the muscle is sensitive and shortened or contains active trigger points, the subject may feel a sensation like a muscle cramp, which therapists refer to as a “twitch response.”
+There is no injectable solution and typically the needle is very thin.
+If the muscle is sensitive and shortened or contains active trigger points, the subject may feel a sensation like a muscle cramp, which therapists refer to as a “twitch response.”

-A reproduction of their pain can be a helpful diagnostic indicator of the cause of the symptoms, so patients soon learn to recognize and even welcome this sensation since it results in deactivating a trigger point, reducing pain and restoring normal length and function of the involved muscle.
+A reproduction of their pain can be a helpful diagnostic indicator of the cause of the symptoms.
+Patients can learn to recognize and even welcome this sensation since it results in deactivating a trigger point, reducing pain and restoring normal length and function of the involved muscle.

 Our manual therapy approach is often effective in helping patients dealing with persistent headaches.

-We encourage our patients to be partners in their recovery and ongoing care process to ensure that conditions such as headaches that plague them will not return once they are dealt with effectively.
+We encourage our patients to be partners in their recovery and ongoing care process to ensure that their conditions will not return.

 We treat recreational athletes who have sustained sports injuries such as sprains, strains and fractures.